 It’s made of crushed achiote seed, vinegar, salt, garlic and spices and is typically formed into a small block.
 The achiote paste is then diluted and added to stews or used as a rub for meats.
 It adds a salty and bittersweet tangy flavor.
 It is a traditional ingredient used to make Ricado, a rub for suckling pig and other meats.

-I lined a Dutch oven with banana leaves.
-You can also use a crock pot and make slow cooker pork tacos.
+- Step 2: If you can find them, line a Dutch oven with banana leaves.
 Make sure you place the banana leaves so that you can fold them over to surround your pork roast.
+No banana leaves?
+Just place the pork roast in a Dutch oven.

-Pour the diluted achiote paste seasoning over the roast, top with rings of sliced onions and pour a little bit of water on the sides of the roast.
+- Step 3: Pour the diluted achiote paste over the roast, top with rings of sliced onions and pour a little bit of water on the sides of the roast.
 Fold the banana leaves over to surround the meat and onions.
-Put the lid on and slow roast the meat either 6 hours on high in a crock pot, or 3 hours in the oven at 300 degrees.

 Serve these shredded pork tacos with Roasted Fresh Chili Salsa, some good quality warm corn tortillas and a fresh green salad and you’ve got a beautiful and delicious meal.

-Recipe for Achiote Shredded Pork Tacos
+Recipe for Achiote Pork Tacos

 I don’t always have banana leaves on hand for this recipe and have made it many times with out using them to wrap.

 And more pork taco recipes?
 Take a look at this one for Tacos al Pastor.
+And don’t forget to browse my Mexican Food Recipes category.
+You’ll find lots of fun recipes to spice up those meal plans.

-Achiote Pulled Pork Tacos
+Achiote Shredded Pork Tacos

 Ingredients